 The Trenton Project

-Now in its eighth year, The Trenton Project is a collaborative documentary investigation.
+Now in its ninth year, The Trenton Project is a collaborative documentary investigation.
 Working in partnership with city residents and community partners, we research and produce short films, offering a kaleidoscopic lens on the challenges Trenton faces, its ambitions for the future, and the many ways Trentonians are working together to weave and enhance the fabric of their city.

-Please sign up to follow our work.
+Please sign up to follow our work Our next screening date is May 11, 2022.

 IN the NEWS